ballerina-platform/ballerina-dev-website/learn/installing-ballerina.md

 **The jBallerina Version**|**Update Tool Usage** :-----:|:-----:
-jBallerina ersion 1.2.0 or above|`ballerina dist update` jBallerina 1.2.0 but switched to a previous version|`ballerina dist pull jballerina-<LATEST-VERSION>` jBallerina version 1.1.0 or below|Use the [installers](#installing-ballerina-via-installers)
+jBallerina version 1.2.0 or above|`ballerina dist update` jBallerina 1.2.0 but switched to a previous version|`ballerina dist pull jballerina-<LATEST-VERSION>` jBallerina version 1.1.0 or below|Use the [installers](#installing-ballerina-via-installers)